 When you are coping with cancer and treatment, you face many demands-demands on your body, your emotions, your energy level, and your time.
-We will work together to identify goals that will help you manage these demands.
+You will work with your Compañera to identify goals that will help you manage these demands.

 These goals may include feeling sad less often, improving communication with your doctor or family, or any other goal that you think will help you feel better.
 For example, you may set a goal to do an activity you enjoy more often.
-I will help you develop plans to address whatever problems you have identified for which you would like my help.
+Your Compañera will help you develop plans to address whatever problems you have identified for which you would like my help.
 Remember, this program is for you, so the more you participate and make it fit your needs, the more likely you will find it helpful.